Linuxfabrik/monitoring-plugins/check-plugins/kvm-cpu-usage/README.md

   -w, --warning WARN    WARN threshold for the CPU usage of a machine, in
                         percent of the virtual CPUs assigned to it.
 Supports Nagios ranges.
+Default: 80 --warning-commitment WARN_COMMITMENT
+                        WARN threshold for the virtual CPUs handed out to the running machines, in percent of the cores the host has.
+Above 100 the host has promised more virtual CPUs than it has cores, which is normal while the machines stay idle and is the number to look at once the steal column starts moving.
+Supports Nagios ranges.
+Default: unset, the figure is reported but does not alert.
+                        Example: `400`
-Default: 80 --warning-steal WARN_STEAL
+  --warning-steal WARN_STEAL
                         WARN threshold for the share of its time a machine spends waiting for CPU the host is using elsewhere, in